nemo0622/pokeemerald-expansion/README.md

 ## Known Bugs & Problems
 - DexNav chain count and directional arrow not shown correctly when hunting
 - When all Pokédex flags set, Caught Pokémon icon in battle appears twice
+- Water surfing encounter background palette messed up, see in game

 ## Credits
 Many, many talented developers and artists are responsible for making this project possible.
 The Credits have been split into various sections below to make them easier to navigate - please support them however you can!! :)